 When he started working in the oil and gas industry four years ago, Amit Pinjani considered fuel merely a commodity, not a political tool.

-Now in his second year at Brandeis International Business School (IBS), Pinjani has come to understand the extent to which oil politics tie nations together as strategic, and sometimes awkward, allies.
+While at Brandeis International Business School (IBS), Pinjani came to understand the extent to which oil politics tie nations together as strategic, and sometimes awkward, allies.
 Similarly, Pinjani has learned, oil politics can split nations apart and spur regional instability.

 A native of Pakistan, Pinjani also has come to see that a country like his own, strategically located and with a high rate of illiteracy, can fall victim to these unstable geopolitical oil games.

-Pinjani finishes at Brandeis in May, and upon returning to Pakistan this summer, he plans not only to pick up his career once again in the oil and gas sector, this time with a new understanding of its global importance, but he is equally committed to teaching finance, economics and business part time in a local public university.
+Pinjani plans not only to pick up his career once again in the oil and gas sector, this time with a new understanding of its global importance, but he is equally committed to teaching finance, economics and business part time in a local public university.